eddelbuettel/duckdb-mlpack/README.md

 ## TODO

-- [Partly DONE: linear regression] More examples of model fitting and prediction
+- [Partly DONE: linear regression, logistic regression] More examples of model fitting and prediction
 - [DONE] Maybe set up model serialization into table to predict on new data
 - Ideally: Work out how to `SELECT` from multiple tables
 - [DONE] Else maybe `SELECT` into temp. tables and pass temp. table names into routine